 Any use of indicators must be clearly understood by those being assessed, with the methodologies and data available where possible.

 The principles were developed by the Open Research Working Group on behalf of the Research Committee, with consultation taking place with Schools during the summer of 2019.
 To read the University principles in full see the principles for the use of indicators in research assessment and management.

-A working group is taking forward the implementation of the principles and the DORA recommendations, and will report regularly to the Open Research Working Group and Research Committee.
+A working group is taking forward the implementation of the principles and the DORA recommendations, and will report regularly to the Open Research Working Group and Research, Impact and Innovation Committee.